nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 >
 > The returned list of ingredients returned will not contain any duplicates.

-Example of usage:
-* `sub chicken` returns a list of suggested substitutions for the ingredient `chicken`

 ### Clearing the recipe book: `clear`

 Want to change things up and start a new recipe book afresh?
 Simply run the `clear` command to wipe the memory